Search Results 621-630 of 26465 for oral

-Dosing · For oral dosage form (extended-release tablets):.
-Adults—At first, 5 or 10 milligrams (mg) once a day.
-Your doctor may adjust your dose as needed. · For ...
+For oral dosage form (tablets):.
+For high blood pressure: Adults—At first, 4 milligrams (mg) once a day.
+Your doctor may increase your dose as needed ...

 For oral dosage form (capsules):.
-For the treatment of insomnia: Adults—5 or 10 milligrams (mg) once a day at bedtime.
-Your doctor may adjust your dose as ...
+For multiple myeloma: Adults—At first, 4 milligrams (mg) once a day.
+Your doctor may adjust your dose as needed and ...

 For oral dosage form (capsules):.
 For nausea and vomiting after surgery and nausea caused by gastroenteritis: Adults—300 milligrams (mg) 3 or 4 times a day ...